Conservatives and Reformists (Italy): Split from Forza Italia

 In the run-up of the 2015 regional elections Berlusconi and Fitto did not find an agreement on the composition of the slates in Apulia, where the party's two wings fielded two opposing candidates for president.
 At the 2015 Apulian regional election a list named after Fitto ("Beyond with Fitto") won 9.3% of the vote and its candidate for president, Francesco Schittulli (Schittulli Political Movement), won 18.3% of the president's vote (won by Michele Emiliano, a Democrat), compared to 10.8% for FI and 14.4% for FI's official candidate and former member of the Brothers of Italy (FdI), Adriana Poli Bortone.

 Two weeks before the regional elections, Fitto left the European People's Party Group in the European Parliament in order to join the European Conservatives and Reformists (ECR).
-He also left FI altogether and launched the Conservatives and Reformists (CoR).

-At its launch, the CoR included nine deputies (eight sitting with FI and one with the FdI) and twelve senators (ten from FI and two from Great Autonomies and Freedom, GAL), organised in an official group; two senators later defected to the Liberal Popular Alliance (ALA), but the remaining ten senators were enough to keep the senatorial group alive.
+He also left FI altogether and launched the Conservatives and Reformists (CoR) party.
+At its launch, the CoR included nine deputies (eight sitting with FI and one with the FdI), as well as twelve senators (ten from FI and two from Great Autonomies and Freedom, GAL), organised in an official group; two senators later defected to the Liberal Popular Alliance (ALA), but the remaining ten senators were enough to keep the senatorial group alive.
 In early July the CoR were joined by an additional MEP, Remo Sernagiotto, who had defected from FI and the EPP to ECR.
 The CoR were established as a full-fledged political party on 16 July 2015.